 Interest on the Direct Graduate PLUS Loan

 Interest is charged on the Grad PLUS loan from the date the first disbursement is made until the loan is paid in full.
-Federal Direct Grad PLUS Loans first disbursed on or after July 1, 2022 ;but before July 1, 2023 ;will have a fixed rate of 7.54%; Federal Direct Grad PLUS Loans first disbursed on or after July 1, 2023 ;but before July 1, 2024 ;will have a fixed rate of 8.05%.
+Federal Direct Grad PLUS Loans first disbursed on or after July 1, 2024 but before July 1, 2025 will likely have a fixed rate of 9.08%; Federal Direct Grad PLUS Loans first disbursed on or after July 1, 2023 but before July 1, 2024 will have a fixed rate of 8.05%.

 Current law (The Bipartisan Student Loan Certainty Act of 2013) states that the interest rate will be based on the high yield of the 10-year Treasury note at the final auction held prior to June 1 preceding the July 1 of the year for which the rate will be effective, plus a statutorily defined "add-on" (for Direct PLUS Loans, this is 4.6%) subject to an interest rate cap (for Direct PLUS Loans, this is 10.5%), and that the loan will be a fixed-rate loan.
 Interest rates for the next year will be not be known until after the final auction for the year occurs.